Turkey Tetrazzini

 Instructions

 • Return the skillet to medium heat and melt the remaining 4 tablespoons of the butter.
 Sprinkle over the flour and cook, stirring 1 to 2 minutes until the flour is incorporated and turns golden.
-Stir in the sage, broth and milk and bring to a simmer, stirring frequently for about 4 minutes until the sauce thickens.
+Stir in the sage, broth, milk and sherry and bring to a simmer, stirring frequently for about 4 minutes until the sauce thickens.

 • Bake for 15 to 20 minutes until bubbly and golden brown.
 Sprinkle with a bit more parsley and serve.